 Norman has a broad approach to community service, working with local, national and international charities.
 She serves on the Board of Directors of D-Rev, a non-profit devoted to developing medical technologies for impoverished and vulnerable populations worldwide.
 She also works with GirlsWhoCode and YesWeCode, national organizations that help women and under-represented populations succeed in the technology sector.
-Closer to home, she serves as a mentor for the Autodesk Women in Leadership program and has volunteered regularly with her local food bank and as an ESL instructor for Marin County’s immigrant communities.
+Norman holds degrees in both drama and French from Tufts University, and studied at the Sorbonne Nouvelle in Paris.

 No company today can succeed without empathy at the core of its business strategy.
 But empathy isn’t just about compassion and consideration for customers.
 For an inclusive, transformative culture to thrive, organizations need to ensure that all employees feel valued, heard, and appreciated.
 And that takes work.